storj/docs/app/dcs/api/uplink-cli/cp-command/page.md

 ## Copy a local file into an existing bucket

-When the `cp` command is used to copy a file to Storj DCS (upload), the CLI first encrypts the file client-side, then splits it into a minimum of x erasure-coded pieces, and finally, the x pieces are uploaded in parallel to x different storage nodes. x currently equals 80 but is subject to change depending on continuous optimization.&#x20;
+When the `cp` command is used to copy a file to Storj DCS (upload), the CLI first encrypts the file client-side, then splits it into a minimum of x erasure-coded pieces, and finally, the x pieces are uploaded in parallel to x different storage nodes. x currently equals 80 but is subject to change depending on continuous optimization.

 To copy `cheesecake.jpg` into the existing bucket `cakes`, use the following command: